Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Introduction

-One of the most fundamental concepts of the ISS theory is the notion of an \emph{ISS Lyapunov function}.
-For ODE systems with Lipschitz continuous right hand side, it is known that existence of a coercive ISS Lyapunov function is equivalent to ISS \cite{SoW95}, which was extended to a broad class of semilinear evolution equations with Lipschitz nonlinearities and \emph{distributed} inputs in \cite{MiW17c}.
-However, the application of Lyapunov methods for ISS analysis of boundary control systems leads to challenging theoretical problems.
-For example, it is well-known that the classic heat equation with Dirichlet boundary inputs is ISS, which has been verified by means of the notion of admissible operators \cite{JNP18}, monotonicity approach \cite{MKK19}, as well as using spectral analysis \cite{KaK16b}.
-However, no coercive ISS Lyapunov function is known for this system, and an existence of such a function is neither proved nor disproved.
-To address this problem, in \cite{MiW18b,MiW19a} the concept of a non-coercive Lyapunov function --- a Lyapunov function that is not necessarily coercive --- has been proposed, and in \cite{JMP20} it was shown that existence of a non-coercive ISS Lyapunov function implies ISS, provided some additional properties of the system are satisfied.
-In particular, in \cite{JMP20} a quadratic, non-coercive ISS Lyapunov function was constructed for the 1-D heat equation with a Dirichlet boundary input.
-Yet, it remains an open problem, whether a coercive ISS Lyapunov function for such a simple boundary control system exists, which puts into question the applicability of Lyapunov methods for ISS analysis of boundary control systems.
-The problem becomes even more intriguing as for linear parabolic systems with Neumann and Robin boundary inputs and for linear first order hyperbolic systems (systems of conservation laws) rather simple coercive quadratic ISS Lyapunov functions exist \cite{ZhZ18,TPT18}.
+To address the problem with the applicability of Lyapunov tools, in \cite{MiW18b,MiW19a} the concept of a non-coercive Lyapunov function --- i.e.\ a Lyapunov function that is not necessarily coercive --- has been proposed, and in \cite{JMP20} it was shown that the existence of a non-coercive ISS Lyapunov function implies ISS, provided some additional properties of the system are satisfied.
+In particular, in \cite{JMP20}, a quadratic, non-coercive ISS Lyapunov function was constructed for the 1-D heat equation with a Dirichlet boundary input.
+Yet, it remains an open problem whether a coercive ISS Lyapunov function for such a simple boundary control system exists, which puts into question the applicability of Lyapunov methods for ISS analysis of boundary control systems.
+The problem becomes even more intriguing, as for linear parabolic systems with Neumann and Robin boundary inputs and for linear first-order hyperbolic systems (systems of conservation laws), rather simple coercive quadratic ISS Lyapunov functions exist \cite{TPT18,ZhZ18}.

+In \cite{Mar26}, a construction of coercive Lyapunov functions was proposed for systems that are regular, possess a non-coercive Lyapunov function, and for which there exists an exactly observable output.
+However, parabolic systems with Dirichlet inputs do not belong to this class.
+Another relaxation of the Lyapunov function concept, called generalized ISS Lyapunov function, has been proposed in \cite{ZhZ25}.

 All this makes developing systematic Lyapunov methods for analysis of linear and nonlinear boundary control systems a central problem in the infinite-dimensional ISS theory.

-\textbf{Contribution.} \emph{In this paper, we give necessary and sufficient conditions for the existence of quadratic ISS Lyapunov functions for linear systems with bounded input operators, and prove the first converse ISS Lyapunov theorems for linear analytic systems with unbounded input operators.}